 Life as an FAU Owl has never been better!
 From a football team playing in the on-campus stadium to clubs that serve every academic and leisure-time interest, there’s something for everyone at FAU.
 Best of all is the University’s outstanding faculty of more than 1,000 accomplished scholars and researchers who are known for their excellence in teaching and mentoring.
 Enrichment opportunities abound, including honors education, internships, and hands-on research in state-of-the-art campus facilities—plus the beach is never far away.
 If you’re looking for a top-notch educational experience in one of the world’s most beautiful places, FAU is the university for you!

 FAU currently serves 30,000 students at sites throughout its six-county service region in Southeast Florida, with student housing available on the Boca Raton and Jupiter campuses.
-More than 70% of FAU’s students take classes at FAU’s first and largest campus, in Boca Raton.
-The majority of the University’s degree programs are based there.
+More than 70% of FAU’s students take classes at FAU’s first and largest campus in Boca Raton.
+The majority of the University’s degree programs are based here.
+With our incoming 2016 freshman class average GPA of 3.9, SAT score of 1553, and ACT score of 23, our students are committed to their academic success from the beginning of their college journey.
 Located just three miles from the Atlantic Ocean and the sunny beaches of Boca Raton, the campus features everything you would expect from a modern university—housing for over 4,000 students, athletic and recreational facilities, art galleries, a café and movie theater complex, and so much more—all in a vibrant environment with a student body that is the most diverse of all of Florida’s public universities.

 Ten distinguished colleges offer more than 180 degree programs in fields that span the arts and humanities, marine sciences, medicine, nursing, psychology, economics, music, accounting, business, education, public administration, social work, architecture, engineering, computer science, and more.